dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       model := EmptyModel();
       footprint := {this};
     }
+{% endhighlight %}

-    // Pushing a value is simpler than in the array case, and satisfies
+Pushing a value is simpler than in the array case, and satisfies the same equivalence with the specification.

+{% highlight dafny %}
-    // the same equivalence with the specification. method Push(val : T)
+    method Push(val : T)
       requires ValidModel()
       modifies this